 It’s not that this team should be walking the league (especially with fallen-giants Debrecen scoring for fun), but two wins in eight smells more like relegation form than a promotion push.

 A first minute corner gives Siofok the lead through a fine header by Martin Izing.
 The second goal is avoidable.
-Another clumsy Róbert Litauszki challenge in a season replete with clumsy Róbert Litauszki challenges allows Balint Gaal (an ex-Vasas player) the chance to sneak a free-kick under the wall and into the far corner.
+Another clumsy Róbert Litauszki challenge in a season replete with clumsy Róbert Litauszki challenges allows Balint Gaal (ex-Vasas player) the chance to sneak a free-kick under the wall and into the far corner.
 It’s all so simple.

 It should’ve been three just before half time.
 A speculative shot hits the post and the Siofok forward contrives to poke the rebound wide of an empty net.